 - Occupy the property continuously for the duration of the state’s mandated adverse possession period

 In some states, as mentioned on the show, squatters can even obtain legal occupancy by having mail sent to them at the address to prove tenancy.
 This can severely delay eviction proceedings.

 How to Avoid Serial Squatters

 Unfortunately, it can be very difficult to evict a squatter, even with an official eviction notice.

 To avoid becoming the victim of a serial squatter, especially if you’re house hacking by not requiring a tenant to submit an application, tenant screening, or sign a lease.
 It’s critical that you

 - Check empty rentals frequently for persons illegally living in your property

 - Require every tenant to submit a prequalification as an initial screening step

 - Require every tenant to submit an application

-- Require every tenant to complete a full tenants screening, with credit, criminal, and eviction notice
+- Require every tenant to complete a full tenant screening, with credit, criminal, and eviction notice

 - Require every tenant to sign a lease